211225347/Smart-Academic-Library-Assistance-System-SALAS-/assignment9_reflection.md

 `applyFilters()`, and `indexResource()` methods makes the Elasticsearch integration an explicit architectural concern rather than an implementation detail.
-The trade-off is one more class; the benefit is that the class diagram accurately represents how the search service interacts with resources — which matters for Assignment 8's activity diagram on catalogue management.
+The trade-off is one more class; the benefit is that the class diagram accurately represents how the search service interacts with resources, which matters for Assignment 8's activity diagram on catalogue management.

 ---